Help & About

 Personalised Bibles

 A Personalised Bible is a named setup (for example "My Personalised Bible" or "Devotional Reading") that saves your Verse Locks and Word Locks together.
+Free accounts include one Personalised Bible; Premium lets you create as many as you need — one for devotional reading, another for language study.
 Switch between them from the mode pill popover in the header so each context keeps its own preferred wording.
+Verse Locks and Word Locks created in one Personalised Bible stay scoped to that setup and do not bleed into others.
+Manage them from the Personalised Bibles tab on your profile page.

 Word Locks